-Nobel Laureate Signature Award for Graduate Education in Chemistry
+Nobel Laureate Signature Award For Graduate Education In Chemistry

-Shim received B.S. and M.S. degrees in chemistry from Seoul National University and a Ph.D. in physical chemistry from the University of Wisconsin, Madison.
-She is now a postdoctoral fellow studying super-resolution microscopy at Harvard University and Howard Hughes Medical Institute.
-Her awards include the Mary Fieser Postdoctoral Fellowship at Harvard, the Kwanjeong Scholarship for Graduate Studies in Korea, and the Outstanding Chemistry Student Award at Seoul National University.
+Eisenberg sits in the top ranks of inorganic chemistry researchers for his broad range of work in areas such as organometallic chemistry, photochemistry, and catalysis.
+He is recognized as a model teacher whose many students and postdocs have gone on to successful careers of their own at universities or in industry.
+Eisenberg also has a record of active service to the chemical profession, in particular for his tenure as editor-in-chief of the journal Inorganic Chemistry since 2001.
+He has served in a number of leadership roles in the ACS Division of Inorganic Chemistry for which he was recognized with the 2003 ACS Award for Distinguished Service in the Advancement of Inorganic Chemistry.

-Zanni, her preceptor, received bachelor’s degrees in chemistry and physics from the University of Rochester in 1994 and a Ph.D. in chemistry from the University of California, Berkeley, in 1999.
-After a postdoctoral stint at the University of Pennsylvania, he moved to Wisconsin, where he is now the Meloche-Bascom Associate Professor of Chemistry.
-He is the recipient of numerous awards, including the 2001 ACS Nobel Laureate Signature Award for Graduate Education in Chemistry (2001) for his Ph.D. work as a student under the guidance of Daniel M. Neumark at UC Berkeley.
-Zanni is the first to receive this award as both student and mentor.
+A colleague describes the team of Du and Eisenberg as the perfect package—a record of important research and scholarship coupled with strong leadership through science.
+It is a model of how research should be done.

-Shim will present the award address before the Division of Physical Chemistry.
+Du and Eisenberg will present the award address before the Division of Inorganic Chemistry.

 Join the conversation